conda/conda-dot-org/CONTRIBUTING.md

 In this guide, we start off by explaining contribution steps that apply to both kinds of contributors.
 Then, the guide branches off to explain specifics for each.

+### Documentation tools

+conda.org is built with [Docusaurus 2][docusaurus], a modern static website generator that uses a friendly Markdown format to create the website copy.
+If you are not familiar with Markdown, check out the [Markdown Guide project][markdown-guide].

 ## Github flow